Mo. ° / °

 For years, public health has played a critical role in responding to emergencies and disasters of all kinds.
 This course examines the roles and responsibilities of public health during a disaster and emergency.
 You will examine the various types of disasters and emergencies, including bioterrorism, infectious disease outbreaks, and natural disasters, and learn how a response is planned, initiated, and coordinated.
 This course will also introduce you to emergency preparedness planning and common concepts, principles, terminology, and organizational processes used including the National Response Framework (NRF), Incident Command System (ICS), and the National Incident Management System (NIMS).
 Students who successfully complete this course will earn three FEMA certifications.
 (Course is offered out of the College of Graduate Health Studies)

-Public Health Workforce Track
+Public Health Workforce

-This track will provide students with an understanding of public health issues, disparities, and inequalities, along with emergency preparedness and disaster response for healthcare workers.
+This concentration will provide students with an understanding of public health issues, disparities, and inequalities, along with emergency preparedness and disaster response for healthcare workers.
 Students must take PUBH5000, EPID6100, and PUBH6800 along with selecting either PUBH5100 or PUBH6100.

 PUBH5000: Introduction to Public Health